 - In Full System Partition mode, only one graphics adapter and one USB adapter with one keyboard and one mouse are allowed per system.
 Only one graphics adapter and one USB adapter with one keyboard and one mouse are allowed per logical partition.
-A maximum of eight logical partitions (which have one graphics adapter and one USB adapter) are allowed. - The eServer pSeries 690 model 681 (7040-681) supports a maximum system memory size of 512 GB with appropriate memory Feature Codes installed.
+A maximum of eight logical partitions (which have one graphics adapter and one USB adapter) are allowed. - The eServer pSeries 690 model 681 (7040-681) supports a maximum system memory size of 1 TB (terabyte) with appropriate memory Feature Codes installed.

-The maximum logical partition memory size for AIX Version 5.1 partitions is 256 GB.
-Attempts to create greater than 256 GB AIX Version 5.1 logical partitions will result in an insufficient real mode memory error.
-AIX Version 5.1 partitions also require that the Small Real Mode Address Region option not be chosen on the HMC partition profile memory panel.
+The maximum logical partition memory size for AIX 5.1 partitions is 256 GB.
+Attempts to create AIX 5.1 logical partitions that are greater than 256 GB will result in an insufficient real mode memory error.
+AIX 5.1 partitions also require that the Small Real Mode Address Region option not be chosen on the HMC partition profile memory panel.

-Some AIX Systems Might Not Boot From CD-ROM
+Some AIX Systems Might Not Boot From CD-ROM Drive

-AIX systems might not be able to boot from a CD-ROM drive.
-To determine if your system is affected by this problem, do the following:
+AIX® systems might not be able to boot from a CD-ROM drive.
+To determine if your system is affected by this problem: